 Current Lab Members

-Simon Bonner (Principal Investigator)
+Simon Bonner (Principal Investigator, CV)

 Simon completed his PhD in statistics at Simon Fraser University in Burnaby, BC, and then spent two years as a post-doc at the University of British Columbia.
 He was an Assistant Professor in the Department of Statistics at the University of Kentucky between January 2011 and June 2015.
-Currently, he holds a joint appointment as an Assistant Professor of Environmetrics in the Department of Statistical and Actuarial Sciences and Departments of Biology at the University of Western Ontario.
+Currently, he holds a joint appointment as an Associate Professor of Environmetrics in the Department of Statistical and Actuarial Sciences and Departments of Biology at the University of Western Ontario.

 Simon’s research interests lie in the fields of ecological statistics, Bayesian inference, and Markov chain Monte Carlo sampling.
 Most of his work has focused on developing models for the analysis of complex mark-recapture data.
-Particular problems he has worked on include modeling the effects of time-dependent, individual covariates, accounting for misidentification in mark-recapture experiments, and analyzing “big” mark-recapture data sets.
+Particular problems he has worked on include modelling the effects of time-dependent, individual covariates, accounting for misidentification in mark-recapture experiments, and analyzing “big” mark-recapture data sets.

 PhD Students